AshwinRJ/Amazon_Reviews/README.md

-# This a series of NLP and Machine learning projects that i've done
+# These are a series of NLP and Machine learning projects that I've done.
 1. Amazon fine food reviews sentiment analysis - https://www.kaggle.com/snap/amazon-fine-food-reviews